mfernl/Transcript_whisper/README.md

 ```

 ## How to use

-Once the application is running, open the interactive UI at [http://127.0.0.1:8000/docs/#/] to try each endpoint directly as it shows the following image:
+Once the application is running, open the interactive UI at [http://127.0.0.1:8000/docs/#/] to try each endpoint directly, as shown in the image below:
 ![Interactive Interface](https://github.com/user-attachments/assets/c9f37544-d27a-48fd-90b8-f28ae69c4e90)

 To send a request, fill in the required fields: